carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 In this step you have learned:

-* How to connect two processes by using the channel declarations
+* How to connect two processes by using the channel declarations.

-* How to resume the script execution skipping already already computed steps
+* How to resume the script execution skipping already already computed steps.

-* How to use the `tag` directive to provide a more readable execution output
+* How to use the `tag` directive to provide a more readable execution output.

-* How to use the `publishDir` to store a process results in a path of your choice
+* How to use the `publishDir` to store a process results in a path of your choice.

 ## Quality control